wschenk/willschenk.com/content/articles/2020/book_images_shortcode/index.md

 date: "2020-04-28"
 ---

-[HappyFunCorp](https://happyfuncorp.com/) helped build [Bookshop.org](https://bookshop.org/) which is an online bookstore that distributes 30% of the book profits to independant bookstores in your area.
+[HappyFunCorp](https://happyfuncorp.com/) helped build [Bookshop.org](https://bookshop.org/) which is an online bookstore that distributes 30% of the book profits to independent bookstores in your area.
 Basically it's a place that people can link to that isn't Amazon, and that will kick some money to your local community.

 I wanted to find a way to easily create links to these product pages, and show images if needed.
 There's no API to access bookshop (I asked on our internal dev channel) but I know how to write a script so I cobbled something together and made a `hugo` shortcode to render stuff on my blog.